 I thought it was a retirement savings plan.

-I was informed about what this was by some amazing bloggers I met in Chicago back in December.
+I was told to get one by some bloggers I met in Chicago back in December.

 Why would I ever need to do this?

-So I don’t think you need to worry about me hitting the big time anytime soon.
+So I don’t think you need to worry about me hitting the big time soon.